fledge-iot/fledge/docs/KERBEROS.rst

 *Auto Discovery* will let the North plugin to evaluate if the provided URL is related to an either *Connector Relay* or *PI Web API* endpoint.

-The *URL* should be set to reference your end point server, these are the addresses to be used against the OSIsoft components:
+The *URL* should be set to reference your endpoint server, these are the addresses to be used against the OSIsoft components:
 ::

     - PI Web API       - https://pi-server:443/piwebapi/omf